Deadline Extended: Date Due: Thursday, December 23, 2021

 If awarded and fellows may to travel to Armenia, then Scenario A will be in effect.
 If not, then Scenario B comes into effect.

-Note that due to the current COVID-19 crisis as well as the military confrontations between Armenia and Azerbaijan, grant travel will resume when travel restrictions are lifted.
+Note that due to the current COVID-19 crisis, grant travel will resume when travel restrictions are lifted.
 Please list a tentative travel plan and dates in your application.
 ARISC will continue to monitor the situation and will work with awardees to confirm travel plans when the grants are awarded.

 Late, incomplete, or ineligible applications will not be reviewed.